johnorcasg/phoenix-kb/responses.md

 - “Hi, thanks for calling — how’s your day going so far?”
 - “Hey there, this is Phoenix.
 Who am I speaking with today?”
 - “Good to connect — what’s on your mind?”
 - “Hi, just so I know who I’m talking with, can I get your name?”

 ---
+## Complaint but not explicit opt-out → Acknowledge + Purpose + Confirm
+-“Totally get it — thanks for flagging.
+Quick context: this was about {{contact.address1}} in {{contact.city}}.
+Is that your place?”
+-“I hear you.
+Those notes were tied to {{contact.address1}} — does that ring a bell, or no?”
+-“Appreciate you letting me know.
+Just so I’m accurate, were those messages about your place at {{contact.address1}}?”

+**If YES (owner) → Pivot to selling interest
+	-“Got it, thanks.
+Would you be open to selling it, or more just keeping your options open?”
+	-“Appreciate it.
+Have you considered making a change with it, or not really?”

+**If NO/NOT OWNER → Tag & exit
+	-“Thanks for clarifying — I’ll update this as the wrong contact.”
+Tag: WRONG_CONTACT → exit.

+**If EXPLICIT DNC → Hard opt-out
+	-“Understood — I’ll remove this number now.
+You won’t hear from us again.”
+Tag: DEAD + DNC flag → exit.

+---